How to: Lead Generation

 Lead generation isn’t about rounding up all the leads you can and forwarding them to your sales team.
 It’s about using the right channels to find high-quality inbound and outbound leads you can build relationships with.

-According to Salesforce’s State of Marketing report, the top three channels with the highest lead generation ROI are social media, customer communities, and paid search engine marketing.
+According to Salesforce’s State of Marketing report, the top three channels with the highest lead generation ROI are influencers, social publishing/advertising, and websites.
 Better leads yield more consistent sales and business growth.

 Every Journey Starts With a Lead